-Susan Benjamin Feingold, PsyD, is a licensed clinical psychologist, author and adjunct professor at Illinois School of Professional Psychology, Chicago Campus of Argosy University.
-In her clinical practice, she has specialized for over twenty-four years in the treatment of women's reproductive-related mental health issues; Pregnancy and postpartum depression and anxiety disorders; Couple-relationship issues and sexual disorders.
+Susan Benjamin Feingold, PsyD, is a licensed clinical psychologist, perinatal legal advocate, author and adjunct professor at Illinois School of Professional Psychology, Chicago Campus of Argosy University.
+In her clinical practice, she has specialized for over twenty-five years in the treatment of women's reproductive-related mental health issues; Pregnancy and postpartum depression and anxiety disorders; Couple-relationship issues and sexual disorders.

-Dr. Feingold is the author of the book, Happy Endings, New Beginnings: Navigating Postpartum Disorders (New Horizon Press, 2013) and the writer of the popular blog, post-postpartumdepressionblog.com.
+Dr. Feingold is the author of the book, Happy Endings, New Beginnings: Navigating Postpartum Disorders (New Horizon Press, 2013).

-She has served as President of the Board of Trustees of Depression After Delivery, Inc., as well as serving on the executive board for many years.
+She is a member of The President’s Advisory Board at Postpartum Support International (PSI) and has served as President of the Board of Trustees of Depression After Delivery, Inc., and on the executive board for many years.

 Advisory Board Member for UBS Financial, Barry Wealth Consulting Group.

-She has served as an expert witness to the Illinois Prison Review Board in the petition for Executive Clemency in the Debra Gindorf case, and participated in a national presentation with Attorney George Parnham (attorney of Andrea Yates, Texas case) at the Maternal Mental Illness & Criminal Justice System sponsored by Postpartum Support, International.
+Dr. Feingold served as an expert witness in the petition for Executive Clemency of Debra Gindorf.
+She participated in a national presentation at the Maternal Mental Illness & Criminal Justice System seminar sponsored by Postpartum Support, International.

 Past honors include being a representative for the American Psychological Association at several local press conferences with Representative Bobby Rush (D-IL), as well as in the U.S. House of Representatives at the presentation and passage of the Melanie Blocker Stokes Postpartum Depression Research and Care Act.

-Other distinctions include being a keynote speaker at the 2014 conference of Postpartum Support, International; and a chair at APA for the panel discussion and film screening of “Pardon My Postpartum; The Depression You’re Not Supposed to Have.”
+Other distinctions include being a keynote speaker at the 2014 conference of Postpartum Support, International.

 Dr. Feingold has been involved in facilitating support groups for perinatal women over the past eighteen years, has provided continuing education to nurses, physicians, medical students, mental health providers, midwives, doulas, social workers and lay audiences in the area of reproductive mental health, and has been involved in legislative efforts for women with postpartum depression on a state and national level.